OpenMined/syft-extras/PACKAGE_MANAGEMENT.md

 4. Check for any syntax errors in pyproject.toml files

 ### If dependencies are out of sync:
-1. Use `just package-versions` to check current state
+1. Use `just show-versions` to check current state
-2. Use `just package-deps` to understand relationships
+2. Use `just show-deps` to understand relationships
 3. Consider running a full dependency chain bump

 ### If you need to revert a committed tag and bump: